-The deadline to apply for an SEE scholarship is Friday, May 11.
-To be eligible, students must be, or plan to be, pursuing a technical, undergraduate, master’s or doctorate degree in fields of study related to the commercial explosives industries.
-Students will be assessed on their academic and professional achievements, their goals related to the industry, personal challenges narrative and statement of financial need.
+To be eligible, students must be, or plan to be, pursuing a technical, undergraduate, graduate or doctorate degree in a field related to the commercial explosives industries.
+Students will be assessed on academic and professional achievements, industry goals, a personal challenges narrative and a brief statement of financial need.

 The SEE Education Foundation is a nonprofit organization created in 1996 to serve the long-term education interests of the explosives industry through the development of education and training materials, championing the inclusion of explosives instruction in engineering curricula and awarding scholarships to eligible students.

 Nearly 1,600 people from around the world met Jan.
 26-29, 2020, in Denver, Colo., for the 46th Annual Conference on Explosives and Blasting Technique, the world’s largest conference on explosives engineering.